someguy599/Deep-Learners/content/mini-project/movie-clustering/_index.md

 ---
-title: "Classifying Movies Into Subgroups Using Models"
+title: " Classifying Movies Into Subgroups Using Models"
 showToc: true
 tocOpen: true
 summary: We formed clusters of movie types based on various genres for better movie recommendations for viewers.